 In the box

-As we made our way through our robot vacuum and mop tests, one thing became abundantly clear: the Deebot X1 Omni has a lot of power.
+As we conducted our robot vacuum and mop evaluations, one thing became abundantly clear: the Deebot X1 Omni has considerable power.

 Suction